List of Sonic the Hedgehog characters: Sticks the Badger

+Tangle the Lemur and Whisper the Wolf

+and (voiced by Ashlyn Madden and Anairis Quiñones respectively) are major characters in IDW Publishing's Sonic the Hedgehog comic series who would later appear in the mobile games Sonic Forces: Speed Battle and Sonic Rumble, before joining Sonic Racing: CrossWorlds as free DLC characters.
+They would also make recurring appearances within the audio drama series Sonic the Hedgehog Presents: The Chaotix Casefiles.
+Prior to Sonic Racing: CrossWorlds, Tangle was previously mentioned in Sonic Frontiers, which confirmed the canonicity of the comic series within the mainline games.

+Tangle is a grey and white ring-tailed lemur who can use her large elastic prehensile tail as an additional limb.
+She first appeared in IDW's Sonic the Hedgehog #4 and is often a source of comic relief.

+Whisper is a blonde wolf with a white and brown face who wields a unique multi-mode Wispon, a type of weapon introduced in Sonic Forces that utilizes the power of Wisps.
+First appearing in IDW's Sonic the Hedgehog #8, she suffers from PTSD due to a past tragedy, and is thus shy and reserved in contrast to Tangle's high-energy and optimism.

+Reception to both characters has been highly positive.
+Fans who ship the two together have speculated that they are romantically attracted to each other, a theory unconfirmed by Sega but supported by the comics' staff.
+They received their own four-issue miniseries, IDW's Tangle & Whisper, in 2019, and merchandise of them has since been released as well.

 Tom and Maddie Wachowski

 Thomas Michael "Tom" Wachowski (/wəˈkaʊski/) (portrayed by James Marsden) and his wife Madeleine "Maddie" (portrayed by Tika Sumpter) are the two main human protagonists in the live-action Sonic film series by Paramount Pictures and its spin-offs.

 Tom is the sheriff of Green Hills, Montana, while Maddie is the local veterinarian.
 The two were first introduced in Sonic the Hedgehog, where they become adoptive parents to Sonic and aid him in his quest to stop Robotnik.
 They subsequently appear in the second and third film, taking on similar parental roles for Tails and Knuckles.
 Both also made appearances in the spin-off IDW Publishing Sonic the Hedgehog 2: The Official Movie Pre-Quill comic, while Maddie appears in the first episode of the live-action spin-off show, Knuckles.
 Tom was also a playable skin in the Sonic the Hedgehog Minecraft DLC, with Maddie making a cameo appearance.
 Both also made appearances in the promotional Sega Genesis game cartridge for Sonic the Hedgehog 3 in the 'Characters' section.